SLAMPAI/game_reasoning_arena/analysis/README_Entropy.md

 **Entropy** in this context measures the **diversity** of reasoning types used by an AI agent during gameplay.
 It quantifies how varied or predictable an agent's reasoning patterns are.

 **Entropy measures reasoning DIVERSITY and ADAPTATION**.
-It reveals how flexible and context-aware an AI agent's strategic thinking is.
-The entropy graphs show whether agents are rigid rule-followers or adaptive strategists, providing crucial insights into the sophistication of their reasoning processes.
+It reveals how flexible and context-aware an AI model's strategic thinking is.
+The entropy graphs show whether models are rigid rule-followers or adaptive strategists, providing crucial insights into the sophistication of their reasoning processes.

 Higher entropy indicates more sophisticated reasoning **when it appears at appropriate times**, but the pattern and timing of entropy changes is more important than the absolute values.